Why do I need a website?

 Do I Really Need a Website?

 Customers have changed their behavior over time to adapt to modern technology.
 The internet exploded into the scene in 1990, and customers adapted their habits quickly.
 By 2011, almost all phone directories were out of commission.
-Plus, in 2011, over half of Americans were already using the internet to find local businesses.
+Plus, in 2011, over half of Americans were already using the internet to find local and small businesses.

 No Matter What Industry You Work In, You Need a Website